What Taxes Does a Youtuber Pay?

-If you have started the activity for the first time, keep in mind the following tax benefit: you can apply a 20% reduction on your annual performance in the year of the activity beginning and the next one.
+If you have started your business for the first time, keep in mind the following tax benefit: you can apply a 20% reduction on your annual performance in the year of the activity beginning and the next one.

-Since the activity of advertising services is a business activity, it is not subject to withholding (in your invoices you must not indicate any withholding) and therefore, you will have the obligation to submit quarterly payment form 130 on account, paying 20% of your accumulated net return.
+Since the activity of advertising services is a business activity, you do not include withholding in your invoices.
+Therefore, you will have an obligation to submit quarterly payment form 130 on account, paying 20% of your accumulated net return.

-You must invoice for advertising services, activity subject to VAT, so that in the invoices that you issue to companies that publish on your channel you must apply 21% VAT.
+You must invoice for advertising services, activity subject to VAT, so that in the invoices that you issue to publishing companies you must apply 21% VAT.

-On the other hand, that VAT that you charge to your customers will be reduced in the amount of VAT of the acquisition of the goods and services that you need for the development of your activity, applying the following formula:
+On the other hand, the VAT you charge your customers will be reduced by applying the following formula: